senanu/b40/docs/labs/protein_lab.md

   * On a piece of graph paper, plot a standard curve using the known protein samples.
 Which is your dependent variable?
 Independent variable?
 When you turn in the lab report, you will do this by computer.
 For now, however, you need to do it by hand to make sure everything makes sense.
 If not, you may need to re-check parts.
   * With a ruler, draw a line of best fit through your data.
   * Plot the point on the line corresponding to the absorbance of your unknown samples.
-  * Calculate the actual protein concentration, remembering that you diluted your sample 50x.
+  * Calculate the actual protein concentration, remembering that you diluted your samples 50x.
 Therefore, multiply the concentration shown on the graph by 50 to obtain the protein concentration of milk.
-  * Compare this with the protein content on the carton.
+  * Compare this with the protein content of any whole and skim milk.
+You can find this online or on a milk carton.
 You will need to carefully convert units.

 ## Using R to graph and calculate protein concentration
-Use the “Protein Lab” project in RStudio.cloud to help with your data analysis.
-Writing your Lab Report
+We will use R to graph your results.
+You'll be given instructions on how to do this separately.

 ## Writing your lab report
 Your lab report must be a typed document that is in the form of a scientific paper.
 You must include at least 2 citations of scientific papers (in addition to the Ye et al. paper). **This will require some time** – you may need to look through several before you find a relevant one.
 You may find it useful to read the introduction of one paper, and look up a paper that is cited by that paper that seems relevant to your study.